Medically reviewed by Drugs.com. Last updated on March 9, 2021.

 - For a once-monthly dose, instruct the patient to administer the dose and start a new schedule based on this date.

 Important Administration Instructions

-• Provide proper training to patients and/or caregivers on how to prepare and administer REPATHA prior to use, according to the Instructions for Use, including aseptic technique.
-Instruct patients and/or caregivers to read and follow the Instructions for Use each time they use REPATHA.
+- Train patients and/or caregivers on how to prepare and administer REPATHA, according to the Instructions for Use and instruct them to read and follow the Instructions for Use each time they use REPATHA.

-• Keep REPATHA in the refrigerator.
-Prior to use, allow REPATHA to warm to room temperature for at least 30 minutes for the single-use prefilled autoinjector or single-use prefilled syringe and for at least 45 minutes for the single-use on-body infusor with prefilled cartridge.
-Do not warm in any other way.
-Alternatively, for patients and caregivers, REPATHA can be kept at room temperature at 68°F to 77°F (20°C to 25°C) in the original carton.
-However, under these conditions, REPATHA must be used within 30 days [see How Supplied/Storage and Handling (16)].
+- Prior to use, allow REPATHA to warm to room temperature for at least 30 minutes for the prefilled autoinjector or syringe and for at least 45 minutes for the on-body infusor with prefilled cartridge if REPATHA has been refrigerated [see How Supplied/Storage and Handling (16)].

-• Visually inspect REPATHA for particles and discoloration prior to administration.
+- Visually inspect REPATHA prior to administration.
 REPATHA is a clear to opalescent, colorless to pale yellow solution.
-Do not use if the solution is cloudy or discolored or contains particles.
+Do not use if the solution is cloudy, discolored, or contains particles.

-• Administer REPATHA subcutaneously into areas of the abdomen, thigh, or upper arm that are not tender, bruised, red, or indurated using a single-use prefilled syringe, single-use prefilled autoinjector, or single-use on-body infusor with prefilled cartridge.
+- Administer REPATHA subcutaneously into areas of the abdomen, thigh, or upper arm that are not tender, bruised, red, or indurated.
+Avoid injecting into areas with scars or stretch marks.
+Rotate injection sites for each administration.

 More about Repatha (evolocumab)

 - Side Effects